volodymyrprokopyuk/knowledge-base/programming/r.md

 - Super assignment `<<-` rebinds an existing name in the parent of a current environment
 - Environment types
     - Global environment = user-defined funcitons and objects
-    - Package environment = package external interface that exposes function to a user
+    - Package environment = package external interface that exposes functions to a user
         - Package attached last to the search path by `library(package)`or `require(package)` becomes an immediate parent of the global environment
         - Package is loaded automatically when one of its functions is accessed via `package::function`
-        - Search path `.GlobalEnv, library(b), library(a), Autoloads, package:base`
+        - Search path `.global -> library(b) -> library(a) -> Autoloads -> package:base`
         - Parent environment of a package varies based on order of other attached packages
+    - Function environment = environment where a function is defined (closure) used to implement lexical scoping
-    - Namespace = package internal interface that controls function variables lookup that hides package internal implementation details from a user
+    - Namespace = package internal interface that controls function variables resolution
+        - Namespace hides package internal implementation details from a user
         - Every function in a package is associated with a pair of environments: package environment + namespace environment
-        - Every binding in the package environment is also found in the namespace, so every function can use every other function in a package
+        - Every binding in the package environment is also in the namespace, so every function can use every other function in a package
-    - Function environment = environment where a function is defined (closure)
+        - Imports environment = bindings to functions used by the package (NAMESPACE file) `namespace -> imports -> base -> global`
-    - Execution environment = ephemeral environment created every time the function is called
+    - Execution environment = ephemeral environment (child of function environment) created every time the function is called
+    - Caller environment = environment from which a function was called
+        - Call stack is made up of frames = evaluation contexts
+        - Frame = expression (function call) + execution environment + previous frame +
+          `on.exit()` handlers + `return()` context + condition system handlers
+        - Dynamic scoping = lookup variables in a call stack rather than in the execution environment
 - The parent of the global environment is the last loaded package
 - Ancestors of global environment inclue every attached package

 ## Conditions

-- Exceptions `message(msg)`, `warning(warn)`, `stop(err)`, `try(expr)`,
-  `tryCatch(expr, ..., finally)`, `suppressWarnings(expr)`
+- Signal condition (with default behavior)
+    - Unrecoverable `stop(err)` = `rlang::abort(err)` abort function execution
+    - Recoverable `warning(warn)` = `rlang::warn(warn)` retained till function exit
+    - Informational `message(msg)` reported immediately
+- Handle condition
+    - Ignore `try({...})` error, `suppressWarnings({...})` warnings, `suppressMessages({...})` messages
+    - Condition handlers temporarily override or supplement the default condition behavior
+    - Handle error `tryCatch({...}, error | warning | message, finally)` registers exiting handler (usually for error conditions), terminates wrapped code and return control to the context where `tryCatch()` was called
+        - Handler function is passed a condition object
+        - `finally` is a block of code, not a function (`on.exit()` is implemented using `finally`)
+    - Handle warning and message `withCallingHandlers({...}, error | warning | message)` registers calling handlers (usually for warning and message conditions), after the condition is handled control returns to the context where the condition was signaled and the wrapped code is resumed
+        - The return value of a calling handler is ignored as the wrapped code resumes, so calling handlers are only useful for their side effects
+        - By default the condition propagates to parent calling handlers after being processed by the current calling handler (`rlang::cnd_muffle(cnd)`)

+## Functional programming (FP)

 ## Object-oriented programming (OOP)